When Should You Plant Grass Seed in the Fall?

 Seed blends come in many different options.
 Choosing a blend for your lawn’s conditions will work best.
 For instance, extremely shady lawns benefit more from using shade blends of seeds, while full-sun lawns may benefit more from blends with drought or disease-resistant seeds.
 Besides the timing of when to overseed, choosing the best seed blend for your lawn’s conditions is possibly the second most important decision to be made concerning overseeding your lawn.
 Proper watering and mowing practices are other factors to consider before investing in overseeding your lawn.
 If you are not able to keep the lawn properly watered and mowed, then the expense of overseeding may not provide the desired results that you are trying to achieve.
 Proper fertilization is equally important to achieve a reduction of weed infestations.
 Preventing weeds from infesting your lawn will give the new seedlings the best chance of survival and maturation because your seedlings will utilize the water and nutrients, rather than the weeds.
 In most cases, it is easier and less expensive to have professionals perform overseeding, fertilization, and weed control applications, and with TDI, you get guaranteed results backed up with FREE service calls.

-Call the professionals at TDI Lawn and Pest if you have any questions or are interested in any of the services that we offer including overseeding.
-Contact us at:
+Call the professionals at TDI Services if you have any questions or are interested in any of the services that we offer including overseeding.

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.